 Besides providing relief to both individuals and businesses impacted by the pandemic, this step is designed to allow the IRS to focus its resources on processing backlogged tax returns and taxpayer correspondence to help return to normal operations for the 2023 filing season.

-The notice also provides details on relief for filers of various international information returns, such as those reporting transactions with foreign trusts, receipt of foreign gifts, and ownership interests in foreign corporations.
+The notice also provides details on relief for filers of certain international information returns when a penalty is assessed at the time of filing.
+No relief is available for applicable international information returns when the penalty is part of an examination.
 To qualify for this relief, any eligible tax return must be filed on or before Sept.
 30, 2022.

 Penalty relief is not available in some situations, such as where a fraudulent return was filed, where the penalties are part of an accepted offer in compromise or a closing agreement, or where the penalties were finally determined by a court.
-For details, see Notice 2022-36, available on IRS.gov.